Menu

 • The student will identify a diagnostic image of the affected body part.

-• The student will identify structures demonstrated on routine radiographic images
+• Identify anatomical structures on routine radiographic images

 Radiologic Procedures II Laboratory RAD 62C

-• The student will identify structures demonstrated on routine radiographic images
+• Identify anatomical structures on routine radiographic images

 Theory of Radiologic Technology RAD 62A